 Under normal circumstances, all shortlisted candidates are invited to attend a FUSE Interview Day to meet staff, students and to view the facilities available to all FUSE researchers at the University of Strathclyde and the University of Glasgow.

 Due to the current COVID-19 restrictions, interviews are taking place remotely for the foreseeable future via video-call or phone-call.

 If COVID-19 restrictions are still expected to be in place, FUSE will host virtual opportunities for prospective candidates and offer-holders to talk with fellow incoming cohort members, current FUSE students and staff.

 Fully funded studentships are available at the UK home rate and international rate:

-- UK Home studentship – To be eligible for a fully funded UK home studentship you must be a UK citizen resident in the EEA, Switzerland, the UK or Gibraltar for the last three years.
-Candidates with ‘settled status’ in the UK (having lived in the UK for five years) and ‘pre-settled status’ in the UK (having lived in the UK/EEA/Gibraltar/Switzerland for a minimum of three years) are eligible for funding.
+- UK Home studentship – To be eligible for a fully-funded UK home studentship you must be a UK citizen resident in the EEA, Switzerland, the UK or Gibraltar for the last three years.
+EU Candidates with ‘settled status’ or ‘pre-settled status’ in the UK are eligible for funding.
 Candidates with ‘indefinite leave to remain/enter’ in the UK are also eligible for funding.